tiegcm/binzh.github.io/_teaching/2015-spring-teaching-2.md

 ---
-title: "Teaching experience 2"
+title: "EASC2404: Introduction to the Atmosphere and Hydrosphere"
 collection: teaching
-type: "Workshop"
+type: "Lecture"
 permalink: /teaching/2015-spring-teaching-1
-venue: "University 1, Department"
+venue: "University of Hong Kong, Department of Earth Sciences"
-date: 2015-01-01
+date: 2020-09-01
-location: "City, Country"
+location: "Hong Kong SAR, China"
 ---

-This is a description of a teaching experience.
-You can use markdown like any other post.
+This is a description of ATMOSPHERE

-Heading 1
+Atmosphere1
 ======

-Heading 2
+Medeolgy
 ======

-Heading 3
+Hydrosphere
 ======